Care & Outreach

 The Caring Cooks Ministry is in need of volunteers.
 If you like to cook and help others in need, this is the ministry for you!
 Come share your cooking talents with the Caring Cooks Ministry which is part of the Care and Outreach Ministry.
 This group of parishioners provide home cooked meals to people in a temporary family crisis.
 This ministry makes sure the families do not have to worry about meals being prepared when things happen unexpectedly.
 Needs and information are communicated via email and sign-ups are done online through Meal Train.
 For more information on how this ministry helps those in need and what your part can be.

-Contact: Eileen Janke mpbcaringcooks@gmail.com
+Contact: Pat Grossman mpbcaringcooks@gmail.com

 Ministry to the Sick and Home Bound